We had a great time giving Ghyll Scrambling a go in the Lake District. This was a family-friendly scramble. Read this to find out more.

 With the gentle slope of the grassy fell we were on, 'bum sliding' was the quickest way to get down!

-This was a really good activity, and if you are the Lake District, we can recommend contacting Distant Horizons and giving it a go.
+This was a really good activity; if you are in the Lake District, we recommend giving it a go.